rtphokie/geocitysorter/README.md

 (largest city, capital cities, or an arbitrary list) are moved to the resulting dataframe.

 The most relevant (largest population) city in the gaps between cities are iteratively added to the bottom of the resulting dataframe until all cities have been ordered.

 This is done by finding the smallest distance between cities that yet to be included in the resulting dataframe to those that have.
-Cities are grouped by those distances by creating logical rings and the largest city in the outer most (or inner, see options below) set of rings is selected and moved to the bottom of the resulting dataframe.
+Cities are grouped by those distances by creating logical rings around cities.
+The most relevant (e.g. largest population) city in the outer most (or inner, see options below) set of rings is moved to the bottom of the resulting dataframe.
+This process repeats until all cities have been reordered.

-The result dataframe is ordered by a balance of population and geographic relevant.
+The result dataframe is ordered by a balance of population and geographic relevance.
+Gaps between cities are increasing filled in by decreasingly relevant cities.
+This provides a flexible data source that makes it easy to declutter a map by simply by including fewer cities from the list.

 Labeling a map with cities at the top of the list should produce more "I get it" reactions while cities at the bottom produce "I've never heard of that city" or "why did thy pick that city?"

 ### Syntax